 If you’re an expert in your industry and have been working at it for years, consider consulting.
 Consultants who are most successful tend to embark on the journey later in their careers, have niche expertise and are incredibly organized and well-connected.
 Plus, they know how to scale a business and have the keys to keeping clients happy.
 Just like other types of freelancing, being an independent consultant is a business and requires networking and negotiating.

-As we become increasingly technologically inclined, the IT field is one of the more profitable careers.
+As we become increasingly technologically inclined, the IT field is one of the most profitable careers and an IT support company can be one of the most profitable businesses.
 Those who know how to deliver IT support are in high demand in every industry and can charge high fees for their services.

 Write about what you know and offer an ebook or paperback online for passive residual income.
 High-quality content sells, especially series novels and books on technology, fitness, cooking, parenting, and non-fiction books about business and money.

 This falls into the previous category, but it’s worth highlighting.
 Provided you are technology savvy and creative, this could be an excellent choice to run one of the most profitable businesses.
 Every single company, big or small, has its own website, and the demand for a good website designer is only increasing.
 Consider the low cost of starting your own website design service company, since you can run it from home.
 If you think you need some extra education on technology, you can find a course that suits you on this list.

 Again, another freelance position worth considering.
 You need to be a visual type of person and highly creative, and be able to show a shining portfolio.
 Make sure you can come up with unique ideas, and do the homework of researching the potential market: while the demand for logo designers is high, also is the competition.